 Why we chose it: Whether on its own or paired with matching leaning shelves, this desk is a great solution for spaces large and small.

 Classic in form and clever in its storage options and ability to be arranged in multiples, this desk makes room for optimal studying and concentrating.
-We love how it incorporates three types of display and storage: a large sliding drawer for notebooks, pens, pencils, and smaller items; a raised shelf for books, note cards, and more; and a corkboard that serves as the perfect hanging spot for a calendar, photos, notes, and artwork.
-The desk works well on its own, since its height makes it a natural focal point of the space; it also shines when paired with matching leaning shelving units or combined with other desks for multiple kids.
+We love how it incorporates three types of display and storage: two sliding drawers for notebooks, pens, pencils, and smaller items; a raised shelf for books, note cards, and more; and a corkboard that serves as the perfect hanging spot for a calendar, photos, notes, and artwork.
+The desk works well on its own, since its height makes it a natural focal point of the space; it also shines when paired with matching shelving units or cabinets, or combined with other desks for multiple kids.

-Best Retro Vibes: Les Gambettes Régine Kids Desk
+Best Retro Vibes: Wayfair Flash Furniture Student Desk

 What we like:

-Why we chose it: Color us happy with this vintage-inspired desk, available in eight fabulous colorways, complete with fun details.
+Why we chose it: Color us happy with this vintage-inspired desk.

 Best Plywood: Nuki Flex Handy Desk